 Steven joined Watsi on December 4th, 2014.
-Five years ago, Steven became the 872nd member to automatically support a new Watsi patient every month.
-Steven's most recent donation traveled 8,500 miles to support Gathoni, an 18-month-old from Kenya, to fund a debridement and skin graft surgery for her burns.
+Seven years ago, Steven joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Steven's most recent donation traveled 8,500 miles to support Movin, a future doctor from Kenya, to fund clubfoot treatment so he can do all that he loves to do.

-Steven has funded healthcare for 54 patients in 10 countries.
+Steven has funded healthcare for 67 patients in 10 countries.